PeppeL-G/course-material/src/courses/web-development-advanced-concepts/laboratory-work.md

 * `anHTMLElement.appendChild(aChildElement)` to add `aChildElement` to `anHTMLElement`.

 ### Presenting
 Present your work to a teacher at one of the lab sessions.
 Be prepared to explain how your code works and to answer any question the teacher might have about it.
-When the teacher is satisfied with your presentation, upload your HTML file to the assignment [Lab 1](https://ju.instructure.com/courses/4775/assignments/25242) on Canvas, after which the teacher will approve you on the assignment.
+When the teacher is satisfied with your presentation, he will approve you on the assignment [Lab 1 Presentation](https://ju.instructure.com/courses/6820/modules/items/241264) on Canvas, and you can upload your solution to the assignment [Lab 1 Code](https://ju.instructure.com/courses/6820/modules/items/254128).

 ## Lab 2: A calculator
 The file <a :href="$withBase('courses/web-development-advanced-concepts/files/lab-02-calculator.html')" target="_blank">lab-02-calculator.html</a> contains a form through which users should be able to enter two operands and one operation.
 Your task is to write JavaScript code that displays the result of the selected operation applied on the two entered operands.